1. Resource Library

-What Is an ERP System in Accounting and How Does It Drive Value
+What is an ERP System in Accounting and How Does it Drive Value?

-• 7 min read
+- 13 min read

 1. Centralized data

-An ERP helps companies eliminate duplicate data.
+An ERP system helps companies eliminate duplicate data.
 It can collect shared sales, transaction, and inventory data from multiple sources.
 This way, teams in Finance, HR, and IT aren’t wasting time chasing information across disparate spreadsheets.

 Many ERP systems also provide real-time reports about areas like spending, supply chains, and manufacturing.
 Live data and real-time reports make sure everybody in the organization is looking at the same numbers.